-Here are a checklist that one needs to consider when choosing a good Scuba Diving center for yourself:
+Here is a checklist that one needs to consider when choosing a good Scuba Diving center for yourself:

-The first thing to check when looking for a scuba diving center is whether it has been given a PADI certification or not.
+First, make sure that your diving center has a PADI certification.
 If it is not PADI certified, then move on to a scuba diving center which is PADI certified.
 Professional Association of Diving Instructors (PADI) is a diver training organization who have divided the diving training into several smaller modules to ensure complete and proper learning.
-Any Diving Training center which doesn’t follow the guidelines provided by this organization is unfit to train and should be stayed away from.
+Any Diving Training center which doesn’t follow the guidelines is unfit to train, so avoid them.

 Power Goggles for People with Eyesight Issue

 A lot of us have a weak eyesight which is why normal underwater goggles won’t work for us.
 This is why it is important that you select a scuba diving center which owns all the essential scuba gears including goggles with your eyesight power.